Faculty

 Residency: University of Cincinnati

 Dr. Detmer has worked at Lawndale Christian Health Center since 1999 and was promoted to Chief Clinical Officer of Operations in 2001.
-Dr. Detmer has been a coach and advisor to hundreds of interns and medical students, working with our residents in their Chief Rotation during PGY3, and providing teaching and mentoring on the OB floor.
+Dr. Detmer has been a coach and advisor to hundreds of interns and medical students, working with our residents in their Chief Rotation during PGY3.
 He has a particular interest and wisdom when it comes to exploring how faith should inform our practice of medicine.

 Dr. “D” lives in South Lawndale with his wife, Gina, who is a pediatrician at LCHC.
 They have four incredible children.